-- (a) A buildable tract, at least three (3) acres in size, is created.
-Residual parcels created by the administrative subdivision that still meet the minimum requirements of this Ordinance for a lot have standing as buildable tracts as either an administrative, minor or major subdivision. - (b) The standards of the Zoning Ordinance must be complied with unless specifically altered by this Ordinance. - (c) Administrative subdivisions are subject only to certification by the Department.
-Decisions of the Department are subject to appeal to the Plan Commission. - (d) The one-lot buildable tract created by the administrative subdivision shall comply with the stormwater retention design standards of the Street Standards. - (e) The one-lot buildable tract will have a driveway location that will provide for adequate sight distance and will be properly spaced according to the Street Standards. - (f) The one-lot buildable tract shall be served by a sanitary sewer or other on-site sewage system approved by the Elkhart County Health Department. - (g) For the purpose of administrative subdivisions, "interested parties" are defined solely as the property owner of record. - (h) A buildable tract created by the administrative subdivision may thereafter only be further split by a administrative, minor or major subdivision. - (i) Placement of Structure Drainage Standard - x.
-In an area not prone to flooding. - xi.
-Where excavation and fill do not adversely affect natural flow of water across the site. - xii.
-Basements are not advised below the seasonal high water mark. - xiii.
-It is the responsibility of the owner and builder that the basement is constructed to not allow surface water to enter the home. - xiv.
-The grade surrounding all structures shall cause the water to flow away from the structure.
+- (a) A buildable tract, at least 3 acres in size for residential use, is created. - (b) The standards of the Development Ordinance must be complied with unless specifically altered by this Ordinance. - (c) Administrative subdivisions are subject only to certification by the Department.
+Decisions of the Department are subject to appeal to the Plan Commission. - (d) For the purpose of administrative subdivisions, "interested parties" are defined solely as the property owner of record. - (e) A buildable tract created by the administrative subdivision may thereafter only be further split by a administrative, minor or major subdivision. - (f) Placement of Structure Drainage Standard - i.
+In an area not prone to flooding. - ii.
+Where excavation and fill do not adversely affect natural flow of water across the site. - iii.
+Basements are not advised below the seasonal high water mark. - iv.
+It is the responsibility of the owner and builder that the basement is constructed to not allow surface water to enter the home. - v.
+The grade surrounding all structures shall cause the water to flow away from the structure. - (g) Site Drainage - i.
+It is the responsibility of the owner to maintain the drainage flow across the site (this includes any surface water courses and drainage tile). - ii.

-(o) Site Drainage

-- xvi.
-It is the responsibility of the owner to maintain the drainage flow across the site (this includes any surface water courses and drainage tile). - xvii.
-At no time shall the roadside ditch be filled.
-The roadside ditch may be regraded to allow for easier maintenance with the approval of the Elkhart County Highway Department. - xviii.
-Before any construction within the 75-foot easement of a county regulated drain, the Elkhart County Surveyor's Office shall be notified and the Elkhart County Surveyor's Office may require a Variance to be approved by the Elkhart County Drainage Board. - xix.
 If any drainage flow is concentrated and directed to adjoining property, the adjoiner's permission must be granted in writing and placed in the administration subdivision file for the tract.
-This includes but is not limited to natural occurring water from sump pumps, geothermal heating systems, discharges, and perimeter drains. - xx.
+This includes but is not limited to natural occurring water from sump pumps, geothermal heating systems, discharges, and perimeter drains. - iii.
 It should be realized that it is almost impossible to guarantee that a site will not have water problems.
-That an act of nature, which would include abnormally heavy rain storms, snowmelts, ice jams, etc., may cause water damage to any property. - xxi.
-An affidavit by the land owner of the proposed Administrative Subdivision shall require the land owner to be responsible for all stormwater drainage. - xxii.
-A site plan supplied by the home owner, developer, builder, surveyor, or architect shall demonstrate how stormwater will be managed and kept on site. - (w) Right of way (ROW) dedicated shall follow the Highway Street Standards.
-Additional ROW dedication and existing (ROW) will not count total acreage dedicated towards Administrative Subdivision Lot.
-Acreage size will be measured from existing center of ROW in effort that acreage size calculation includes all existing and dedicated ROW.
-ROW dedication and existing ROW will be deeded as fee simple ownership. (graphic on right)
+That an act of nature, which would include abnormally heavy rain storms, snowmelts, ice jams, etc., may cause water damage to any property.

+- iv.
+An affidavit by the land owner of the proposed Administrative Subdivision shall require the land owner to be responsible for all stormwater drainage. - v.
+A site plan supplied by the home owner, developer, builder, surveyor, or architect shall demonstrate how stormwater will be managed and kept on site.